We could restrict UN nuclear inspections, Iran warns West | DW | 15.02.2021

 An Iranian foreign official says Tehran could prevent the IAEA, the UN's atomic agency, from visiting nuclear sites.
-He called on the US to rapidly return to a 2015 nuclear deal, saying that would prevent this step.
+He called on the US to rapidly return to a 2015 deal.

-Iran said on Monday that it will block snap inspections by the U.N. nuclear watchdog from next week if other parties "do not fulfull their obligations" to the 2015 nuclear deal, threatening U.S. President Joe Biden’s hopes of reviving the accord.
+Iran said on Monday that it would block snap inspections by the UN nuclear watchdog from next week if other parties "do not fulfill their obligations" to the 2015 nuclear deal, threatening US President Joe Biden’s hopes of reviving the accord.

-US President Biden says he wants to return the US to the nuclear deal, which his predecessor Donald Trump abandoned in 2018.
+Biden says he wants to return the US to the nuclear deal.
+His predecessor, Donald Trump, abandoned it in 2018.

-Officially his first task has been coordination with the Europeans and he will only afterward revive US dialogue with Iran that was ended under Trump.
+Officially, Malley's first task has been coordination with the Europeans, and he will only afterward revive US dialogue with Iran that was ended under Trump.

 Under the deal, Iran agreed to curbs on its uranium enrichment program in return for the lifting of sanctions.